davidjaimes/school-district-budget-analysis/README.md

 ### Top Performing Schools (By Passing Rate)

 * Create a table that highlights the top 5 performing schools based on Overall Passing Rate.
-Include:
-  * School Name
-  * School Type
-  * Total Students
-  * Total School Budget
-  * Per Student Budget
-  * Average Math Score
-  * Average Reading Score
-  * % Passing Math
-  * % Passing Reading
-  * Overall Passing Rate (Average of the above two)
+Include all of the same metrics as above.

 ![top-performing](images/top-performing.png)